Lexi Jones: Career

 Jones moved to Los Angeles in 2018, working as a photographer and fashion designer.
 In May 2023, she launched her own website, selling her artwork.
 Later that year, Jones launched her first clothing range online with the slogan "ALXX".

 She released her first song in early 2021.
 Her debut album Xandri released on April 2, 2025 independently and without advertisement.
 The album incorporates elements of pop, electronic, and indie rock.
-Jones wrote, produced, and performed all 12 tracks on the album, as well as made the coverart.
+Jones wrote, produced, and performed all 12 tracks on the album, as well as made the cover art.
 The album received positive reviews.
 Madeleine Rousell, of The Independent, wrote "Her ability to seamlessly glide between genres suggests she has musical skills that transcend one genre."
 Following the release of the album, Jones spoke out about being compared to her father, noting she is "not trying to fill his shoes" rather "just trying to find [her] own peace."